oidoid/nature-elsewhere/readme.md

 There were some things I really liked about it.
 Well, I was doodling one evening and came up with some designs I thought I might like much better if I could animate them.
 Another night, I had the walking animation and I thought it was quite an improvement.
 I'm still pursuing minimalism but less aggressively so.
+I even increased the font size from three by four pixels to five by five!

 ### Palettes